jb1981dev/Precise-Docs/docs/source/testpages/examples.rst

 how to :ref:`installation` the project.
 Finally there is also the :doc:`api` page.

+You can also specify custom link text.
+The syntax for this is ``:doc:`Custom Link Text <path/to/page>```.
+You place your desired text before the path, separated by a space and enclosed in angle brackets.

 .. code-block:: console

    **Instance Wrangler** is a Blender addon to assist in managing instances.